 - Compile a “Next steps” checklist for everyone involved.
 After the event is over, both the organisers and their partners will have generally earned themselves a small break and will wish to relax, but before they can do that, we need to gather up all the slides that were presented, write down all the attendees in our database, double check all the final amounts with our caterer, get the photos from the photographer, give the technical team instructions on how the video recordings should be formatted etc.

 - Thank everyone for their participation and hard work.
 Thanking our guests, partners and other parties is the perfect way to summarise our event while at the same time, opening up the door to organising the next one.
 We can also send out a thank you letter by email where we can briefly thank everyone involved and also share photos and videos from the event with them.
-Additionally, we can share an overview of the event on social media.
+Additionally, we can share an overview of the event on Facebook or other social media.

 - Do a survey on how much the guests liked the presenters, the topics, the catering, the venue and the overall organisation.
 Share the feedback we collect with our organisational team to help we all figure out what needs to be done better and what to continue doing the same way at the next event.
 Don’t forget to also acknowledge our partners who put in a lot of good work for the event.
 For the feedback survey, we could use the Worksup app, which we may have also used to make our conference more interactive.
-We can read more about Worksup here.
+Read more about Worksup features here.